cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/posix_shm_management_api.rst

       O_CREAT
          Create the shared memory object if it does not exist.
-         The user and group ownership of the object are taken from the corresponding effective IDs of the calling process, and the object's permission bits are set according to the low-order 9 bits of *mode*, except that those bits set in the process file mode creation mask (see umask(2)) are cleared for the new object.
-A set of macro constants which can be used to define *mode* is listed in :manpage:`open(2)`.
-(Symbolic definitions of these constants can be obtained by including :file:`<sys/stat.h>`.)

          A new shared memory object initially has zero length—the size of the object can be set using :manpage:`ftruncate(2)`.
 The newly allocated bytes of a shared memory